iitis/railways_dispatching_silesia/README.md

 Output:

 The script solves the problem via linear programming, D-Wave quantum, hybrid or simulator or saves qubo file to ```qubos``` directory.
-Solutions of quantum approach (i.e. by -solve_quantum) are saved in ```solutions``` subdirectory as pikle files.
+Solutions of quantum approach (i.e. by -solve_quantum) are saved in ```solutions_quantum``` subdirectory as pikle files.
 Solutions of linear programming apprach are only printed.

 Example use: